valek-2920/ChatGPT-Integration/README.md

 For the frontend, remember to install the needed npm packages using: npm install

-To run the frontend: yarn start
+To run React: yarn start

+To stop React: CTRL + C

 ## Acknowledgements